 As I said in the opening paragraph, Kita-in is renowned for its garden in Autumn and Naka-in for its garden in spring.
 However, truth be told, Naka-in garden is also beautiful in Autumn.
 Its a smaller scale than Kita-in and a different landscape, but it is worth the visit in Autumn too.
 Especially as it is only a two minute walk from Kita-in.
 Naka-in begins to color slightly earlier than Naka-in.
 At the end of November when Kita-in is just starting, Naka-in already has yellows, oranges and reds.

 However, even before the autumn leaves period, in early Autumn Nakain has red spider lilies.
 Even though there are only a few it is a very popular spot for red spider lily viewing.
 Perhaps, because they typically bloom a little bit earlier than other red spider lily spots in Kawagoe.
-The current feature photo (at the top of the page) was taken on September 13th 2021.
+The above photo was taken on September 13th 2021.

 Nakain Temple Information